nikhil-bhargava/ids-706-fp/README.md

 ![images 002](https://user-images.githubusercontent.com/31523376/100054202-9e3a8100-2def-11eb-8bc4-174126e7405c.jpeg)

 ## Project Outline & Cloud Architecture
 The model was trained on data scraped from Sole Collector and StockX.
 Additional scrapers can also be found in the notebooks section of this repo.
+The Flask app is running in continous delivery in the back end thanks to Github and Google cloud build.
+The training data is stored in Google Cloud Storage, but since other files were relatively small, they were also stored locally.
+The Flask app was deployed using Google App Engine.
 ![images 003](https://user-images.githubusercontent.com/31523376/100053751-aba33b80-2dee-11eb-8085-e047e6092932.jpeg)

 ## Entity Relation Diagram (Solecollector x StockX Data)
-The data scraped was merged together to creating a training set for the model.
-The relationships from the five tables are visualized below.
+Five data tables were scraped and joined together form Sole Collector and StockX.
+The star by each variable name indicate features used to train the model.
+The blue s were variables directly input into the model, the pink stars were variables that features were extracted from, and the yellow star is the response variable.
+The relationships between the five tables are visualized below.
 ![images 004](https://user-images.githubusercontent.com/31523376/100053908-02107a00-2def-11eb-8816-97ccf23fbfb4.jpeg)

 ## Getting Started